bolu-atx/boludev.github.io/_posts/2020-07-02-go-channels-part2.md

     }
 }
 ```
+Although this is not as terse as the Go option, I felt leaving this loop behavior in this state is a good trade-off between ease-of-use and code complexity, we can maybe make a special iterator that terminates in some special way by hacking the `begin()` and `end()` implementation, but that seems too much of a deviation from what we are trying to do here.

 ### Combining Default Channel with Buffered Channel

 If you have noticed, the simple channel in [part 1]({% post_url 2020-06-28-go-channels-part1 %}) has different send/receive logic than the buffered channel we just built.